JasonAJordan/image-repo-backend/README.md

 This app features the use of the ruby gem jwt.
 [Link to their site](https://jwt.io/)

 Javascript Web Token will create a bearer token for each acount.
 Upon login the app validates the user's credentials.
 Then the app gives the token to the client.
 This token is needed with every request made by the the client as it proves to the server that they are who they claim to be.

-This token is also being used for the user's local storage cookies to keep them login after a page refersh.
+For this app, I'm using jwt to authenticate user's posting image files.
+As well as saving a copy of that token onto the client's local storage cookie to keep them login after a page refersh.
+See image controller's path create and user controller's path profile for code implementation.

+Example of jwt auth:
 ![jwt auth flow](https://miro.medium.com/max/960/1*l-FS80RhxUgjZOKGgOXnTQ.jpeg)